frouo/lembot-public-website/faq/[2] this-action-would-increase-the-number-of-cells-in-the-workbook-above-the-limit-of-10000000-cells.md

 - Move sheet in another spreadsheet
 - Reduce the number of campaigns in your megabot

-## Pay attention, 10000000 cells per spreadsheet (not sheet)
+## Pay attention: it's 10.000.000 cells per spreadsheet, not per sheet!

 A Google spreadsheet is made of multiple sheets.

-The limitation applies to the spreadsheet, to the sum of the cells of its sheets.
+The limitation applies to the spreadsheet, in other words to the sum of the cells of its sheets.

 ![spreadsheet and its sheets](https://user-images.githubusercontent.com/2499356/209376677-4fabb247-8cd7-4bcd-b871-26b745420517.jpg)